Vegan French Onion Soup is hearty, elegant, and surprisingly easy to make.

 Vegan French onion soup is easy and extra good for you, so eat up!

-If you like this soup, try dozens more healthy soup recipes in the recipe archive.Print
+If you like this soup, try dozens more healthy soup recipes — soup is one of my specialties.Print

 This vegan French onion soup recipe has been a top Google search result for almost 10 years now—for good reason!
 It’s healthy, simple to make, and absolutely delicious.
 If you love it, please leave a star rating in the comments below to help other readers in our community.

 - 2 tablespoons extra virgin olive oil